melmaur/library-java/README.md

 - Daily standup log maintained throughout development
 - Sprint concluded with a Review and Retrospective

-> Developer holds a Professional Scrum Master I (PSM I)
-> certification issued by Scrum.org
+> Junior Developer holds a Professional Scrum Master I (PSM I) certification issued by Scrum.org in Fall 2025

 ## How to Run
 1. Clone the repository